Source: tempstick.com

 Zero Subscription Fees

-The Temp Stick V2 is compatible with Alexa, IFTTT, and Temp Stick’s Public API.
+The Temp Stick V2 is compatible with Alexa, IFTTT, and Temp Stick’s Public API makes the process even more seamless.
+For example, if the temperature suddenly changes, the compatible devices will also adjust their settings accordingly.

 Our Top Recommendation